Marlins vs. Cardinals Player Props Betting Odds

-The Miami Marlins host the St. Louis Cardinals at LoanDepot park on Tuesday at 1:10 PM ET.
-Those looking to place a player prop wager can find odds for Luis Arraez, Paul Goldschmidt and others in this matchup.
+Bookmakers have set player props for Luis Arraez, Paul Goldschmidt and others when the Miami Marlins host the St. Louis Cardinals at LoanDepot park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!